ericdrowell/concrete/README.md

-# Candy
+# Concrete
-A sweet, fat free, HTML5 canvas library for all ages.
+Concrete is a lightweight Html5 Canvas framework that supports canvas projects by enabling hit detection, layer support, pixel ratio management, exports, and downloads

 As the creator of KineticJS, author of HTML5 Canvas Cookbook, founder of HTML5CanvasTutorials.com, founder of MeteorCharts, and the lead data visualization engineer at Platfora, I've identified a handful of features that just about every HTML5 Canvas project needs.
-Candy packages up these features into a lightweight library of about 600 lines of JavaScript, including documentation.
+Concrete packages up these features into a lightweight framework of about 600 lines of JavaScript, including documentation.

-## Features
-* hit detection
-* layer management
-* pixel ratio support
-* png export
-* download